Sport Fishing 2

 Sport Fishing 2 is a fishing simulation video game developed by Ryobi and published by Sega for the arcades in 1995.
 It is the sequel to Sports Fishing (1994).

 Gameplay

-Sport Fishing 2 is a game in which the player controls a deep-sea fishing rod, which simulates the feeling of fish pulling on the line.
+Sport Fishing 2 is a game in which the player uses a deep-sea fishing rod, which simulates the feel of fish pulling on the line.

 Development and release

 The game is the sequel to the original Sports Fishing.
 The first fishing simulation game was not distributed in a cartridge and CD-ROM, but only distributed in a ROM Board, composed of the ST-V motherboard and Laserdisc, released in 1994.
 The original Sports Fishing was Japan's sixth highest-grossing dedicated arcade cabinet of 1995.

 The sequel to the fishing simulation game, Sport Fishing 2, was distributed directly in a cartridge and CD-ROM with the ST-V motherboard as a standard and is somewhat similar to the Saturn console.
 The game Sport Fishing 2 was more successful than the previous one.